 \subsection{Robustness analysis}

-Tab.~\ref{table:rob_rot} reports a summary of quantitative results on nuScenes dataset with extrinsics noises.
-We compare PETRv2, PETR and PETR + FPE (FPE denotes the Feature-guided Position Encoder).
+Tab.~\ref{table:rob_rot} reports a summary of quantitative results on the nuScenes dataset with extrinsics noises during inference.
+We compare PETRv2, PETR and PETR + FPE (FPE denotes the feature-guided position encoder).
 As the noise increases, the performance of all three models decreases continually, indicating the impact of extrinsics noises.
 In the extreme noise setting $R_{max}=8$, PETRv2 drops 4.12\% mAP and 2.85\% NDS, PETR+FPE drops 4.68\% mAP and 3.42\% NDS, while PETR drops 6.33\% mAP and 4.54\% NDS.
 We observe that FPE improves the robustness to extrinsics noises, while temporal extension with multiple frames does not bring significant robustness gains.

 We also show how the model performs when randomly losing one camera in Fig.~\ref{fig:ab_cam_miss}.
-Among six cameras of nuScenes dataset, Front and Back cameras are the most important, and their absence leads to a drop of 5.05\% and 13.19\% mAP respectively.
-The Back camera is especially essential due to its large field of view ($180^{\circ}$).
+Among these six cameras of nuScenes dataset, the front and back cameras are the most important ones, and their absences leads to a drop of 5.05\% and 13.19\% mAP, respectively.
+The back camera is especially essential due to its large field of view ($120^{\circ}$).
 Losing other cameras also brings an average performance decrease of 2.93\% mAP and 1.93\% NDS.
-Note that the overlap region between cameras is small for nuScenes, thus any camera miss is hard to compensate by adjacent ones.
-In practice, sensor redundancy is necessary in case of emergency, and the complementary of cameras requires deeper explorations.
+Note that the overlap region between cameras is very small for the nuScenes dataset, thus performance drop caused by any camera miss is hard to be compensated by adjacent ones.
+In practice, sensor redundancy is necessary in case of emergency and complementary of cameras requires deeper explorations.

 The effect of camera time delay is demonstrated in Tab.~\ref{table:rob_time_delay}.
-In nuScenes, keyframes are attached with groundtruth annotations, and we leverage unannotated frames between key frames as input images to simulate the time delay.
+In nuScenes, key frames are annotated with ground-truth, and we leverage unannotated frames between key frames as input images to simulate the time delay.
 The delay of 0.083s leads to a drop of 3.19\% mAP and 8.4\% NDS, indicating the significant impact of time delay.
 When time delay increase to over 0.3s, the performance sharply decreases to 26.08\% mAP and 36.54\% NDS.
 Since time delay is inevitable in real-world systems and affects detection a lot, more attention is supposed to pay to it.